-Please note that this page is suppored by a number of key files and weblinks as shown in the sidebar of the page.
+Please note that this page is supported by a number of key files and weblinks as shown in the sidebar of the page.

 The name, postal address and telephone number of the school, and the name of a person to whom enquiries should be addressed is:

-Mrs Julia Havlickova, Pytchley Endowed CofE Primary School, High Street, Pytchley, Kettering, NN14 1EN
+Mrs Tania Watts, Pytchley Endowed CofE Primary School, High Street, Pytchley, Kettering, NN14 1EN

 Tel: 01536 790506